parkermac/LO/tracker2/README.md

 `trackfun.py` is the real heart of the program.
 It is a module of functions that does all steps of an experiment, typically in one-day chunks as orchestrated by the calling code `tracker.py`.

-**NOTE: `tracker.py` will automatically look first for "LO_user/tracker/trackfun.py" which is a hook in case you want to make your own edited version of the functions to do something exotic like adding diurnal cycling behavior to particles.**
+**NOTE: `tracker.py` will automatically look first for "LO_user/tracker2/trackfun.py" which is a hook in case you want to make your own edited version of the functions to do something exotic like adding diurnal cycling behavior to particles.**

 LIMITATIONS: Currently the code is hardwired to only save time series of particle positions, velocity, salinity and temperature.
 I will need to do a bit more work to simplify adding more tracers.

 ---

 #### New Development Notes (most recent on top)

+2024.08.12:
+- This version in the tracker2 folder has several bug fixes compared to the original in the tracker folder.
+These became apparent when we started doing tracking in very high-resolution runs in Hood Canal.
+- We fixed the logic for updating the vertical position.
+It had been using the relative depth of the starting location.
+Now instead we figure out how much z should change nad use it to update relative depth at the end location for each time step.
+- We added the ability (should be a flag argument) to use more nearest neighbors to find the vertical velocity.
+Spikey w applied over 5 minute time steps caused excessive vertical motion.
+- W changed the nearest neighbor trees to use meters in all directions.
+For high resolution grids the original lon, lat, pcs trees were unreliable.

 2022.11.16:
 - Based on experiments by Jilian Xiong we made two changes to the turbulent mixing in `trackfun.py`. (i) We modified the top and bottom AKs values to be the same as those one grid cell down (from the top) or up (from the bottom), so that the nearest neighbor did not get a near-zero AKs when it was near the boundaries. (ii) We modified the calculation of d(AKs)/dz to use the instantaneous (tidally varying) dz.
 Experiments showed that these made little difference, but performed slightly better in the "well-mixed" tests.